zeshuaro/telegram-group-defender/README.md

 A utility bot for group chats on Telegram that can:

-* Filter files and links that may contain virus or malwares\n
+* ~~Filter files and links that may contain virus or malwares~~ *The current API the bot uses service is no longer available*
 * Filter photos and links of photos that are NSFW

 ## Getting Started